 The below is a graphical representation of the main drivers to online gaming growth in India, summarizing the above findings.

 Source: KPMG Report “Online gaming in India: Reaching a new pinnacle”, 2017

-Ultimately, these factors are not able to radically alter Indian customs or consumption paradigms; nor do they change the most loyal players or inherent gambling traditions and convictions in India.
-They add up to those and help shape contemporary consumption means.
+Ultimately, one of these factors alone is not able to radically alter Indian customs or consumption paradigms; nor can it change the most loyal players or inherent gambling traditions and convictions in India.
+Together, they add up to those and help shape contemporary consumption means.